▢ OpenSuse 15.5

 ▢ Fedora 33

-The product is tested on OpenSuse 15.2 but will run on most modern Linux versions.
-It uses
+The product is tested on OpenSuse 15.5 but will run on most modern Linux versions supporting systemd.

 On Linux, Jiglu is distributed as RPMs so you will need to be able to install these.
 We don't currently provide Debian packages but installing Debian's rpm package will allow Jiglu to be installed.